neocoaster/react-native-boilerplate/README.md

 ### iOS
 - Open Xcode and select `[project_name] > [project_name] > Imagex.xcassets`
-- In the SplashScreen Image Set, change the images to your project ones.
+- In the SplashScreen Image Set, change the images to your project ones
 - Select `[project_name] > [project_name] > LaunchScreen.xib`
-- Verify that the new image is correctly centered and adapt it to your needs.
+- Verify that the new image is correctly centered and adapt it to your needs

 **Tip** When adjusting the image, go to the `Show Size Inspector` on the right drawer and select the *inner arrows* in the **Autoresizing Mask**

 ## Change Icons

 ### Android
-go to `android/app/src/main/res` and drag your set of folders with the new icons, you should have a set of `mipmap` folders, one for each resolution.
+Go to `android/app/src/main/res` and drag your set of folders with the new icons, you should have a set of `mipmap` folders, one for each resolution.
 You can create your set here: `https://romannurik.github.io/AndroidAssetStudio/icons-launcher.html`, don't forget to create rounded ones.

 ### iOS